 a)Spanking has now become unpopular.
 But the Bible advocates spanking.

-The issue is not in spanking but in how it is applied.
-Physical punishment (or verbal abuse) by an angry uncontrolled parent will leave lasting emotional wounds and cultivate bitterness in the child.
+Therefore, the issue is not in spanking but in how it is applied.
+Physical punishment (or verbal abuse) by an angry uncontrolled parent/teacher will leave lasting emotional wounds and cultivate bitterness in the child.

 Parents/teachers or anyone who is in charge of a child’s wellbeing took it for granted that they have the right to spank children and will often abuse that ‘Right’.
-That is why it has been criticized as a form of child discipline.
+That is why spanking or corporal punishment has been criticized as a form of child discipline.

 Eg: A frustrated person will physically abuse children by using them as an outlet for other frustrations in other areas of their personal life.

 b) Withdrawal of privilege involves the removal of something the child enjoys until correct behaviour is restored.